 Formulate a roadmap of the major milestones to be implemented, both technological and business.
 This roadmap is then communicated to the customer.

 The customer (business and IT) will have policies that define the required security levels for the solution.
 These can include:

-Any guidelines the customer has relating to the format, delivery and sign-off of specifications.
+Any guidelines the customer has that relate to the format, delivery, and sign-off of specifications.